 The table called New Members Yet To Renew Their Memberships will show cumulative numbers of the new members during their initial subscription terms.
 When it elapses, each new member will be subject to renewal; respective numbers of members are shown in the table called New Members Due For Renewal.

-The next table, New Members Who Renewed Their Membership Subscriptions, shows how many new members, out of previous table, are going to renew their first subscriptions.
+After that, move to the next table.
+New Members Who Renewed Their Membership Subscriptions, shows how many new members, out of previous table, are going to renew their first subscriptions.

 Members Who Now Are On Monthly Rolling Renewal Schedule table shows cumulative numbers of members who switched from fixed terms to the rolling renewal schedule.

-The next table, Members Who Dropped Their Monthly Rolling Subscriptions, shows how many of them are going to quit each month.
+Following that, you can go on with the next table.
+Members Who Dropped Their Monthly Rolling Subscriptions, shows how many of them are going to quit each month.

 Similarly, Staying Members Who Are On Periodic Renewal Schedule table shows cumulative numbers of members who renew their memberships periodically (except for new members during their initial fixed terms), and Staying Members Due For Renewal table shows when they are expected to renew.
 How many of them are going to renew can be seen in the next table, Staying Members Who Renewed Their Membership Subscriptions.